kkatsy/kkatsy.github.io/_pages/about.md

 - I love sushi more than any other food
 - When I was 12 I memorized 70+ digits of pi
 - I can read and understand a dead language

-Go to my "Misc" tab to learn more non-school info.